Artyom Zagidulin

-Artyom Zagidulin (born 8 August 1995) is a Russian professional ice hockey goaltender who is currently playing with HC Spartak Moscow in the Kontinental Hockey League (KHL).
+Artyom Rinatovich Zagidulin (Артём Ринатович Загидулин; born 8 August 1995) is a Russian professional ice hockey goaltender who is currently playing with HC Spartak Moscow in the Kontinental Hockey League (KHL).

 Playing career

 Prior to NHL, he played for Metallurg Magnitogorsk and Kunlun Red Star of the Kontinental Hockey League (KHL).

 On 30 March 2019, Zagidulin signed as an undrafted free agent to a one-year, entry-level contract with the Calgary Flames of the National Hockey League (NHL).
 After attending the Flames 2019 training camp, Zagidulin was assigned to begin the 2019–20 season with AHL affiliate, the Stockton Heat.

 In his first season in North America, Zagidulin made 30 appearances with the Heat, establishing a record of 16-7-4 with a 3.07 goals against average and a .898 save percentage.
 As an impending restricted free agent, Zagidullin was signed to a one-year extension with the Flames on 16 June 2020.

 Leaving the Flames after parts of two seasons within the organization, Zagidulin familiarly returned to begin the 2021–22 season with Metallurg Magnitogorsk of the KHL.
 Used sparingly in featuring in just 3 games, Zagidulin opted to leave Magnitogorsk, joining Finnish club, Lukko of the Liiga, for the remainder of the season on 18 November 2021.

 Following the completion of his second season in the Liiga with Lukko, Zagidulin opted again to rejoin his hometown club, Metallurg Magnitogorsk of the KHL, signing a one-year contract for the 2023–24 season on 6 May 2023.
 Zagidulin registered 12 wins through 22 appearances in his return with Metallurg, before he was released and immediately joined HC Neftekhimik Nizhnekamsk on 27 December 2023.